monowai/bff/README.md

 ```

 ## Configuration
 Using DotEnv, config props are initialised by analyzing the APP_MODE var.

+## Build
+Haven't sorted this out yet :-\